-The Library offers a physical collection of approximately 29,000 which include books in print, and DVDs.
-A collection of over 650,000 electronic books (eBooks) complements the print collection.
+The Library offers approximately 500,000 ebooks, 28,000 physical items (books, DVDs) and over 100 databases which not only provide access to full text articles and journals but we also offer streaming media and interactive tests for vocational certifications, and interview practice (Mometrix).
 Students, faculty, and staff may also request materials from other South Carolina academic libraries via PASCAL (Partnership Among South Carolina Academic Libraries).